Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 2

 a German & break his leg & did it too

-[[?abitically]] & broke De Ravin's knee cap
+realistically & broke De Ravin's Knee cap

 shot.
 I am afraid his soldiering is

 just about settled.
-You will know
+You will Know

-by now why I didn't cable you about Jacky
+by now why I didn't Cable you about Jacky

 boy.
 I did not hear of it until a fortnight

 after it had happened.
-A wonder I
+As soon as I

 did hear I made inquiries & found that